 Our policy is fully supported by our Main Board.
 All members of the Group’s Management Board take overall responsibility for ensuring compliance with our legal and ethical obligations and will implement our policy within their part of the Group.
 Management at all levels are responsible for ensuring those reporting to them understand and comply with our policy.

 We are committed to maintaining a working environment that is free from any form of harassment, abuse, bullying or victimisation.
 We expect all employees to be treated with respect, dignity and thoughtfulness.

 We value diversity and recognise individual skills, experience and talents.
-With regard to all aspects of employment, including recruitment, training and development, promotion, career management and exit, we do not discriminate on the basis of gender, marital status, sexual orientation or preference, colour, race, nationality, religious belief, ethnic origin, disability, age, background, unrelated criminal convictions or any other status protected by applicable law.
+With regard to all aspects of employment, including recruitment, training and development, promotion, career management and exit, we do not discriminate on the basis of gender/gender reassignment, marital/civil partner status, sexual orientation or preference, colour, race, nationality, religious belief, ethnic/national origin, disability, age, background, unrelated criminal convictions or any other status protected by applicable law.

 We provide competitive remuneration referenced against relevant external data and all employees receive wages and benefits that meet and generally exceed the legally required minimum.

 We engage with employees through a range of communication methods.
 Direct feedback from employees is encouraged through employee surveys, focus groups and forums, but we also respect the rights of employees to join a trade union in line with local laws and practices if they so wish.
 We respect and adhere to all relevant local employment laws.